wamp-proto/wamp-xbr/docs/dev/channels.rst

 1. approve the transfer of XBR token from the user to the ``XBRNetwork`` smart contract
-2. call ``XBRNetwork.openPaymentChannel``, which will create a new ``XBRPaymentChannel`` smart contract instance, transfering the tokens to this SC instance as new owner and return the payment channel contract instance
+2. call ``XBRNetwork.openPaymentChannel``, which will create a new ``XBRPaymentChannel`` smart contract instance, transferring the tokens to this SC instance as new owner and return the payment channel contract instance

 The returned new smart contract instance of ``XBRPaymentChannel`` can be